REI Co-op update on our racial equity commitments

 We will commit to working with and growing BIPOC suppliers throughout our product and merchandising strategy.

 - This remains a priority.
-We are working to alleviate the underrepresentation of BIPOC suppliers in our range of product offerings and will provide an additional update on our efforts in this area next month.
+We are working to alleviate the underrepresentation of BIPOC suppliers in our range of product offerings and will provide an additional update on our efforts in this area later this year.

 Nonprofit & inclusion partners